Defer Income Tax on Capital Gains by Investing in Opportunity Zones

 What is a Qualified Opportunity Fund (QOF)?

 A QOF can be formed as a partnership or corporation for federal income tax purposes (thus including limited liability companies), so long as it is organized for the purpose investing at least 90% of its assets in “QOZ property.”
 This property includes equity in a corporation or partnership that is conducting a “QOZ business.”
 Basically, a QOZ business is an active trade or business being conducted in a QOZ whereby substantially all of the property owned or used by the business was acquired after 2017 for original use in such business.
-“Sin” businesses do not qualify, including, for example, a golf course, country club, massage parlor, suntan facility, gambling facility, or any store whereby the principal business is selling alcohol for consumption on the premises.
+“Sin” businesses do not qualify, including, for example, a golf course, country club, massage parlor, suntan facility, gambling facility, or any store whereby the principal business is selling alcohol for consumption off the premises.

 QOF investments do not include debt instruments or investments in other QOFs.